 The next 15 days in March were the days I witnessed a totally new culture, new people & new places.

 This was when I visited Google Headquarters in Mountain View, California.
-I remember I had my uncle (Prakash Raygor) wait whole day for me.
+I remember I had my uncle (Prakash Raygor) wait the whole day for me.
 I was supposed to meet him at 11 AM.
 That was delayed due to my Google visit.
-Finally I was able to meet him only after 7 PM.
+Finally, I was able to meet him only after 7 PM.

 As soon as the dust settled down after my US visit.. anxious times started.
 The delivery date was getting close..
 Finally the day arrived.
 21st May 2013.
 I & Riddhi (my wife) were blessed with a baby girl.
 Easily the most wonderful moment of 2013.

 This was the month when we released the WooCommerce Booking & Appointment Plugin.
 Little did we know that this would be one of our most successful & popular plugins down the road.
 What we did knew was that WooCommerce users badly needed a Booking plugin & there was nothing available at that time.
 And there is nothing available at the time of writing this post too.